Socially Engaged Work: The Art of Praxis

 In these works, I turn my focus outward, responding to the pressing social, political, and environmental concerns of our time.
 Just as my studio practice navigates the internal landscape, these projects apply the architecture of awareness to the world we share.
+Land use, climate change, and the human impact on the natural world inform the imagery, while questions of equity and access guide the underlying concept.

 In these works, I turn my focus outward, responding to the pressing social, political, and environmental concerns of our time.
 Just as my studio practice navigates the internal landscape, these projects apply the architecture of awareness to the world we share.
+Land use, climate change, and the human impact on the natural world inform the imagery, while questions of equity and access guide the underlying concept.

 |